California State Route 85: Route description

 SR 85 begins at an interchange with US 101 and heads due west through San Jose.
 Near the Westfield Oakridge Mall in San Jose, SR 85 has an interchange with the southern terminus of the SR 87 freeway, which provides easy access to the San Jose International Airport.
 SR 85 continues west into Los Gatos, where it intersects the SR 17 freeway.
 SR 85 briefly enters Campbell and reenters San Jose before crossing into Saratoga.
 It turns northwest and briefly reenters San Jose before entering Cupertino and passing right next to De Anza College.
 SR 85 then interchanges with I-280 before briefly entering Sunnyvale and Los Altos and then entering Mountain View, where it first intersects SR 237 before terminating at US 101 near the Ames Research Center.

 SR 85 has several points of interest.
 The northern terminus is located near Moffett Field, with its huge Hangar 1.
 Google's main campus and Microsoft's Silicon Valley Campus are located near the northern end of the freeway.
 Near the interchange with Interstate 280, SR 85 runs close to the headquarters of Apple Inc. and next to De Anza College as well as the same-named West Valley College, both community colleges in the area.
 Near interchange with SR 17, SR 85 runs next to the headquarters of Netflix in Los Gatos.
 VTA light rail runs in the median of SR 85 between the 85-87 interchange and its southern terminus as well as below it in Mountain View.

 An infamous misconception for some commuters and businesses in San Jose, Campbell, and Los Gatos is that SR 85 (instead of I-280) serves as the northern terminus of SR 17 and the southern terminus of I-880.
-Although not planned, it is possible to truncate SR 17 further to SR 85 due to the segment meeting interstate standards as well as I-880 still terminating at its parent interstate, I-80, in Oakland.

 This route is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2014, SR 85 had an annual average daily traffic (AADT) of 58,000 at Bernal Road, and 129,500 at SR 87, the latter of which was the highest AADT for the highway.